DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 * Destroy Terraform resources (destroy)

-  _This step is implemented as a GitHub Actions job named `terraformdetroy`._
+  _This step is implemented as a GitHub Actions job named `terraformdestroy`._

 ### Workflow Header